tanvi-24c/network-penetration-testing-lab/README.md

 ---

-## 🔐 Security Recommendations
+🔐 Security Recommendations

-* Close unused ports
+Close unused ports
-* Update and patch vulnerable services
+Update and patch vulnerable services
-* Implement firewall rules
+Implement firewall rules
-* Use Intrusion Detection Systems (IDS)
+Use Intrusion Detection Systems (IDS)
-* Enforce strong authentication mechanisms
+Enforce strong authentication mechanisms

----

-## 📌 Conclusion
+💡 What I Learned
+How to perform structured recon → enumeration → exploitation → post-exploitation workflow Mapping a discovered service version to a known CVE and matching Metasploit module Reading and interpreting Wireshark captures to correlate exploitation activity with network traffic Why patching and version management directly prevents this class of attack 📌 Conclusion

 This project demonstrates practical implementation of penetration testing techniques including reconnaissance, enumeration, exploitation, and post-exploitation using Kali Linux tools.
 It highlights real-world vulnerabilities and emphasizes the importance of securing network systems.

----

-## ⚠️ Disclaimer
+⚠️ Disclaimer

-This project was conducted in a controlled lab environment for educational purposes only.
-Unauthorized testing on real systems is illegal.
+This project was conducted in a controlled, isolated lab environment for educational purposes only.
+Unauthorized testing on systems you do not own or have explicit permission to test is illegal.

 ---